Skip to contents

 Managing workers

-The source code for the local monitor is copied below:
+The essence of the local monitor is copied below:

 crew_monitor_local <- function() {